hot3eed/hot3eed.github.io/_posts/2020-06-18-snap_p1_obfuscations.md

 }
 {% endhighlight %}

 `argv` would include all the arguments needed.
 Now strip all symbols, add the above obfuscations and you've got an unintelligble mammoth of a function.
-You would think that you could still trace all calls to the joint function and treat the `path_key` as an identifier to the function you're interested in.
+You would think that you could still trace all calls to the joint function and treat the `function_id` as an identifier to the function you're interested in.
 But breakpoints won't act as you'd expect them to.
 See next.

 ## The solution: not breakpoints (AKA anti-debugging measures)
 Now most control flow obfuscation is against static analysis, using a debugger to get past the above would do it.
 Not so fast.
 Most functions call an anti-debugging function, which I named appropriately and whose signature is: